d01c2/d01c2/README.md

 ### 💡 Current Interests
-- Web Dev.
+- Web Develop & Security
 - Problem Solving
-- Topics of Machine Learning
+- Thinking
 - Various ideas (If you have any research or project you want to share with me, please contact me!)

 ### 💻 Career